pratil/notion/README.md

 * Blocks can have nesting.
 * Toggle List BLock
 * Search the pages based on the page name.
-* Search the content based on any of the content inside the page.
+* Search the pages based on any of the content inside the page.
 * Users add a comment to a block.
 * Users to be able to share pages with other users.
   * Shared pages maybe hai different access, like read only, comment only, etc.